hannah-be/the-fourth-R/README.md

 ## Design
 I used [NIICE](https://niice.co/m/70ecd2f5c183512ade440736f245dc1e) to collect some sources of inspiration for before starting to design my wireframes.
+I wanted something green because of the instantly recognisable motif of the leaf as part of the environment movement.

 Green - leaf motif instantly recognisable.
 Mobile first - especially as photos may be a key element.

 I used [Figma](https://www.figma.com/file/fDL71gH16gZv1DHKe1SZWa6a/TheFourthR) to develop my wireframes and map the workflow for the user journey.
 Using the prototyping function encouraged me to have to think through the actual functionality of each button I was placing on the page and consider how the user would navigate the app.

-I looked at sites such as Etsy and Airtasker to understand how they set up their user experience and ....
+I looked at sites such as Etsy and Airtasker to understand how they set up their user experience and database models.

 #### Tools and methodologies
-- Trello or similar project management tool to be used to track progress of build.
 - Code review.
 Demonstrate that you have had your code reviewed by other students and that you have provided a code review for others.
 - GitHub.
 Demonstrate use of frequent commits, pull requests, documentation.
 - Provide evidence you have used code quality tools (eg. Traceroute, Bullet, Brakeman, Rails Best Practices tool, RuboCop, RubyCritic, CodeClimate).